-This article explains how to download, reference, and redistribute Analysis Services Tabular Object Model (TOM), a C# library for creating and managing Tabular models and databases in managed code.
+This article describes how to download, reference, and redistribute Tabular Object Model (TOM), a C# library for creating and managing tabular models and databases in managed code.

-TOM is an extension of the AMO client library (Microsoft.AnalysisServices.dll) that ships with SQL Server 2016.
-It works with Tabular models targeting the Tabular metadata engine in the SQL Server 2016 release.
+TOM is an extension of the AMO client library (Microsoft.AnalysisServices.dll).
 To use TOM, the model and database must be at compatibility level 1200 or higher.

-SQL Server 2016 refactors and expands AMO to include new Core, Tabular, and JSON assemblies.
+AMO includes new Core, Tabular, and JSON assemblies.
 It also includes the original AMO assembly, Microsoft.AnalysisServices.dll, that has been part of Analysis Services since its first release.
-A restructured AMO offloads common classes to one assembly, and provides a logical division between Tabular and Multidimensional APIs through additional assemblies.
+A restructured AMO offloads common classes to one assembly, and provides a logical division between tabular and multidimensional APIs through additional assemblies.

-Provides exception handling, generic connections to an Analysis Services instance and database, and access to common properties and methods for Server and Database objects.
+Provides exception handling, generic connections to a server instance and database, and access to common properties and methods for Server and Database objects.